void-linux/void-packages/Manual.md

 package metadata and can be queried with `xbps-query` by users. i.e for qutebrowser `tags="browser chromium-based qt5 python3"`

+- `perl_configure_dirs` A white space separate list of directories relative to `wrksrc` that contain Makefile.PL files that need to be processes for the package to work.
+It is used in the perl-module build_style and has no use outside of it. i.e `perl_configure_dirs="blob/bob foo/blah"`

 <a id="explain_depends"></a>
 #### About the many types of `depends` variable.